Skip to main content

 Six Months to One Year: Firsts Without Them

-Every “first” without their loved one is painful.
-First birthday, first anniversary, first holidays, first family gathering.
-These milestones are excruciating.
+Every “first” without their loved one hurts.
+First birthday, first anniversary, first holidays.
+These days are brutal.

-What to do: Mark these dates on your calendar and reach out proactively.
-Acknowledge how hard these firsts are.
-Offer to be with them during difficult occasions.
-Share memories of past celebrations with their loved one.
+What to do: Mark these dates and reach out first.
+Offer to be with them.
+Share a memory of past celebrations.

-Grief changes over time but never completely goes away.
-Continue acknowledging their loss on significant dates.
-Don’t assume they’re “over it.”
-Keep mentioning the deceased—they haven’t forgotten and appreciate when you haven’t either.
+Grief changes over time but never fully goes away.
+Keep acknowledging the loss on big dates.
+Do not assume they are “over it.”
+Keep mentioning the person.
+They have not forgotten, and they notice when you remember too.

 Cultural and Religious Sensitivity